-There a dedicated trains that run every day on the Ipoh to KL Sentral Station route, as well longer distance trains that originate further north in Butterworth and Padang Besar, as well as services that continue further south of the capital to Seremban and Gemas.
+There are dedicated trains that run every day on the Ipoh to KL Sentral Station route, as well longer distance trains that originate further north in Butterworth and Padang Besar, as well as services that continue further south of Kuala Lumpur, to Seremban and Gemas.

 To see the full timetable of fast trains between Ipoh and Kuala Lumpur, please see :

 For the ETS Train schedule for services south of Kuala Lumpur to :

 Bandar Tasek Selatan, Kajang, Nilai, Seremban, Rembau, Tampin / Pulau Sebang (for Malacca) and Batang Melaka

 As the new dual electrified tracks only currently extend as far south as Gemas, if you want to travel from Ipoh to Johor Bahru and Singapore (and many places in between), you will (at the moment), have to take an ETS Train to Gemas Station, then connect to a Shuttle Train services that runs between Gemas and JB Sentral Station in Johor Bahru.